theplatapi/ClimateStationVisualizer/README.md

 18. Small tweaks
     * [ ] Prevent spaces in search from play/pause control
     * [ ] Add station names to stations without city or country
-19. Rewrite in ES6 to future proof it
-    * [ ] Convert into modules.
-        * [ ] Make event listeners modules
-        * [ ] Have one file with needed variables between all of them.
-Also create a setter so it can be modified.
-    * [ ] Replace var with let
-20. Performance v3
+19. Performance v3
     * Goal is to
         1. Have above 30 fps with animation and selector and
         2. no memory leaks
-    * [ ] Draw all of the initial stations so first scroll is fast.
+    * [ ] Find better way to hide non-visible stations
+    * [ ] Use referenceProperty for station billboards
     * [ ] Research using primitive instead of entity for disablePick and cull=false
-    * [ ] Use referenceProperty for station billboards
+    * [ ] Speed up selector drawing
-    * [ ] Selector is slow as soon as it's drawn.
+        * Selector is slow as soon as it's drawn.
 It doesn't matter what size or if we're testing points for intersecting it onClockTick.
 Something about drawing it makes the frame rate plummet.
-    * [ ] Replace color with SampledProperty.
-All of the color generation logic can be done beforehand.
-21. Find memory leak
+20. Find memory leak
     * Currently, only 1 major GC event for an entire run.
 Can get worse though when we load tiles on zoom
     * [ ] For each step, run timeline to see if memory has upwards trend. if p is problem step, take heap snapshot of p - 1 step and compare to p step to see differences.